sandeepgill73/coding-practice/README.md

 # coding_practice
-C and C++ practice - algorithms and data structures
+Algorithms and data structures practice in C